The summer 2018 program at Poet's Beach will be open July 12 - August 26, 2018

 Is the site called Poet’s Beach or Poetry at the Beach?

 The beach area on the north side of the Marquam Bridge, on the west side of the Willamette River, is known by three names.
 This location is formally part of South Waterfront Park, a public park operated and maintained by PP&R. In 2012, public art was added and the art installation (not the site) was called “Poetry at the Beach.”
 However, the public now commonly refers to the site as “Poet’s Beach.”
-The pilot beach program (but not the site) during the summer of 2017 is also being called “Poet’s Beach.”
+The swimming beach program (but not the site) during the summer is also being called “Poet’s Beach.”
 Formally recognizing the site as “Poet’s Beach” would require a public re-naming process or City Council action.

 What are the Poet’s Beach rules?